Gabaldonlab/perSVade/README.md

 ## Running in MareNostrum

 If you are working from any cluster that has access to the BSC /gpfs filesystem you can activate the perSVade environment from its location in mschikora.
-The only risk is that Miki may be editing the environment for the development of perSVade.
 You should be running this from an interactive node in MN like this:

 `salloc -n 1 -c 48 -t 02:00:00 --qos debug` # runs an interactive session.
 ESSENTIAL

 `source /gpfs/projects/bsc40/mschikora/anaconda3/etc/profile.d/conda.sh`  # activate the conda environment of mschikora

-`conda activate perSVade_env` # activate the environment
+`conda activate perSVade_v0.2_env` # activate the environment of perSVade version 0.2.
+You can change the version

 VERY IMPORTANT NOTE:

 NEVER activate the enviroment in the login of MN, as this is a large environment and uses a lot of resources.
 In fact, sometimes the login FAILS for all MN users when you activate this environent, so please don't do it.

+You can next run perSVade from the releases folder (these are stable versions of the pipeline).
+For example:

+`python /gpfs/projects/bsc40/mschikora/scripts/perSVade/releases/v0.2/scripts/perSVade.py -r <path to the reference genome (fasta)> -o <output_directory> -p <ploidy, 1 or 2> -f1 <forward_reads.fastq.gz> -f2 <reverse_reads.fastq.gz> `

-## Running
+## Running in other systems
 Once you have installed all the dependencies, you can call the perSVade pipeline with:

 `conda activate perSVade_env`